 Cardiomyopathy is a disease of

 the heart muscle.
-It can run in families (inherited) and can
+It can run in families and can affect one

 Some members of a family may be affected more than others and